 - Grade 8: US History 1

 - Grade 11: US History 2

 Utah Studies is the introductory course for social studies in Davis School District.
 Curricular content consists of key themes and concepts drawn from the social sciences of geography, history, economics, and government.
 Each of the concepts is explored through the use of Utah-specific examples, or Utah Studies.
 Literacy, historical thinking, and spatial skills are developed through the study of the concepts in the abstract and real-world Utah examples.
 The course focuses on the reading of both informational text and authentic and primary source materials.

+Current Issues is a semester-length elective course for students in the 9th grade.
 Students in a current issues class use current events as an entry point to gain an understanding of ongoing and/or recurring major issues.
 Political, social, economic, cultural, and environmental issues will all be explored.
 Issues at the state, national, and international scale will be examined and compared.
 Emphasis will be placed on looking at multiple perspectives, problem-solving, and evaluating sources of information.
 Students will have opportunities to respect the opinions of those with different views.